 If you find it intuitive to browse, and can quickly find features supporting your sales invoices, suppliers, customers, profit and loss reports and so on, you’ll have a much easier time using the system.

 This is something that you will only be able to gauge when you are using the system for yourself.
 So take a trial or a demo of your favourites to see which you prefer.

 Is there a good level of support available?

 Find out what level of support is available.
 You will, without doubt, have some questions that need answering and problems to overcome at some point, so ask what help is provided.

 Is there a mobile version on offer?

 Most online accounting options also offer a mobile version, allowing you to access your accounts through your smartphone.
-However, in many cases, mobile versions have very limited options so it’s worth deciding before purchasing whether this will really be important for you.
+However, in some cases, mobile versions have very limited functionality so it’s worth deciding before purchasing whether this will really be important for you.

 Top online accounting software systems

-Bearing in mind these questions, a couple of top online accounting softwares, in my opinion, are;
+Bearing in mind these questions, a couple of top online accounting software systems, in my opinion, are;